hitzroth/ExData_Plotting1/README.md

 ## Instructions

+To create a particular plot, run the script of the same name.
+The scripts automatically run the "cleandata.R" script if it hasn't already been run.
+Example output for each script is provided. </br>

-The script "cleandata.R" must be run first, then any of the plot scripts ("plot1.R" through "plot4.R") may be used.
+The plot scripts ("plot1.R" through "plot4.R") create appropriately-named PNG files of their respective plots.
 As the name suggests, "cleandata.R" cleans the data by condensing the "Date" and "Time" variables and stripping all data not collected on "01-02-2007" or "02-02-2007".
-The plot scripts produce the png files, which are named for the scripts that produce them.
+This script also assumes that the uncompressed data and the scripts are in separate subdirectories of the same directory with the data in a "data" subdirectory.
+If there are errors, check to be sure the scripts conform to your directory structure.
+The data is not provided in this repository, but a link to it is below.
 Further details of how the scripts work are available in the scripts' comments.

 ## Introduction